 - Families who have applied for financial aid will be notified of determination by letter in June 2018.

 - Please note: Mercy requires parents and guardians receiving financial aid to sign an agreement for service hours.
-For every $100 received in financial aid, the expectation is that one hour of service is to be given back to the school by parents and/or guardians.
+For every $100 received in financial aid, the expectation is that one hour of service is to be given back to the school by parents and/or guardians, up to a maximum of 25 hours annually.